Unum and Provident Disability Denials

 How Unum Denies Claims Under Your Policy

 In cases where an insurance company denies a claim that is otherwise valid, they can be charged with operating in bad faith.
 The insurance company has a fiduciary responsibility to act in the best interests of their policyholders.
-When they deny a claim that is legally valid under the terms of the policy, they are breaking the law and can be liable for damages.
+When it denies a claim that is legally valid under the terms of the policy, they are breaking the law and can be liable for damages.

 While Unum does not provide a specific definition of a disability in their policies, it does acknowledge that, for the sake of your insurance claim, a disability prevents you from doing the core duties that are necessary to function at your job.
 In other words, if some condition prevents you from working, your insurance policy should cover you.